- Victoria is Australia’s most culturally diverse state.

 - Overcoming radiation therapy language barriers with the use of an instant translation device for culturally and linguistically diverse patients – Peter MacCallum Cancer Centre

-The Department of Health and Human Services cultural diversity plan provides a framework for the department to embed cultural diversity in all its services, programs and policies.
+The department's plan, , provides a framework to embed cultural diversity in all its services, programs and policies.
 The plan builds on the department’s wide-ranging efforts to improve service access and effectiveness for culturally and linguistically diverse communities.

 - maximise the benefits of our cultural diversity